nescobar/nescobar.github.io/_posts/2020-09-16-visualize-databricks-dashboard-tableau.md

 The ACCOUNT in the DOMAIN variable should be replaced by your own Databricks account name.
 The API requires a token for authentication.
 This personal token can be generated in the Databricks UI or via the REST API.

-As you can see, the token is stored in what is called a Databricks secret.
+The token is stored in what is called a [Databricks secret](https://docs.databricks.com/security/secrets/index.html).
 This utility can store any sort of credentials outside notebooks so that they can be retrieved when needed.

 {% gist f751a9d49308d63351935601f3ac0143 %}